samsuh/2025-learnings/README.md

 6/1 currently practicing on a toy project that has multicontainer deployments that update themselves automatically on change. rn working on the development side using a Dockerfile.dev only, and once everything works in dev, can try to move to prod.
 Workflow: Copy over package.json file, run npm install, copy over everything else, docker-compose file should set up volumes to share data across the multi-containers.

+there are three apps, client/server/worker. each one needs their own Dockerfile.dev.
+Here is the one for client:
 `Dockerfile.dev`
 ```Dockerfile
 FROM node:lts-alpine